inofix/ansible-acme-tiny-sign/README.md

 This is an ansible role for getting digital certificates with "Let's Encrypt".
 It is highly influenced by this role: ganto.acme\_tiny.
 Many thanks [ganto](https://linuxmonk.ch/)!

 The role is meant to be run for a system accessible from the web.
-It will make the request with "Let's Encrypt" from an existing csr (see acme-tiny-setup), solve the challenge on the server's well-known webfolder and then put the resulting certificates in the openssl configuration directory.
+It will make the request with "Let's Encrypt" from an existing csr (see inofix.acme-request), solve the challenge on the server's well-known webfolder and then put the resulting certificates in the openssl configuration directory.

-The two other roles inofix.acme-tiny-install and inofix.acme-tiny-setup are required.
+The two other roles, inofix.acme-tiny-install and inofix.acme-tiny-request, are required.
 The latter might be run on yet another remote host as to generate the private key and the cert-request.

 Why we do not use one of the existing roles?

 * For the first reason read the section "Promise" below.
 We need something reliable.
+* This role does not connect to the web as root, but as an unpriviledged user
+* This role does not expose the private key file to the unpriviledged acme user
+* This cert-request might be done on a remote machine via inofix.acme-tiny-setup such that the private key is not even on the host requesting the certificate.
 * This role will be used by [maestro](https://github.com/inofix/maestro) and must follow the logic used there.
 (Of course, the role can be used without maestro..)
-* The role does not connect to the web as root, but as an unpriviledged user
-* The role does not expose the private key file to the unpriviledged acme user
-* The cert-request might be done on a remote machine via inofix.acme-tiny-setup such that the private key is not even on the host requesting the certificate.

 Status
 ------

-UNSTABLE!
-We are just migrating from zwischenloesung.acme-tiny.
+preSTABLE (Feature-Freeze/RC)

 Promise
 -------